furtivespy/holiday-swap/README.md

 # Holiday Swap

-Site to facilitate a White Elephant or Yankee Swap
+App to facilitate a White Elephant or Yankee Swap

 ## Notes